The explosion of new mirrorless camera lenses is leaving DSLRs in the dust

 - We've ranked the world's best mirrorless cameras

-But this week has shown that innovative mirrorless lenses, even though some are still very much in the development stage, are being announced in their droves.
+But this week has shown that innovative mirrorless lenses, even though some are so-called 'development announcements', are arriving in their droves.
 And for DSLRs?
 The recent news has been quite the opposite.
 Yesterday we heard that Sony has officially stopped selling its A-mount DSLRs in the US, while DSLR lens news has been a procession of discontinuations for the Canon EF-mount and Nikon F-mount.

 By contrast, Sony's full-frame mirrorless cameras have been the clear winners of this week's lens rush.
 The Tamron 35-150mm f/2-2/8 for its E-mount is a particularly interesting new option for anyone who needs a hugely versatile focal range combined with a bright maximum aperture in a relatively small bundle.